data-dependent/osrs-guides/guide.md

 #### The area queue

 The area queue is similar but separate from the queue.
 It still evaluates in a first in, first out basis, but it only takes in commands related to area effects based on standing on particular tiles.
-A standard example is area tiles updating overlays in the wilderness, such as the wilderness level and multi combat indicator.
-When an interface is open, movement is blocked on area tiles: therefore a good test for whether a tile is an area tile is to walk across it with our interface open.
+A standard example of the area queue can be seen in the wilderness. certain tiles, called area tiles, lead to overlays such as the wilderness level and multi combat indicator updating in the wilderness when we're on them.
+Note, when an interface is open, movement is blocked on area tiles: therefore a good test for whether a tile is an area tile is to walk across it with our interface open.
 Below, we see an example of blocking the wilderness level indicator from updating.

 <div style="text-align:center"><img src="https://i.imgur.com/fly1kmc.gif" alt='Teleporting in 31 wildy' width=500>

 On some tick, say Tick 1, near the end of our turn, we move to leave level 31 wilderness and reach a tile that's in level 30 wilderness.
-On Tick 2, our click on our glory amulet is processed and we teleport out of the wilderness.
-Notice that our overlay never was updated to level 30, since our area queue was never passed.
+On Tick 2, our click on our glory amulet is processed and we start teleporting out of the wilderness.
+Notice that our overlay never was updated to level 30, since our area queue never ran.

 #### Interactions with objects/items and npcs/players